jamesbornholt/homepage/index.md

 I've also spent time at [Microsoft Research][msr] and [Amazon Web Services][aws].
 I'm grateful to be supported by a [Facebook PhD Fellowship][fb].

-> I'm on the faculty job market this year!
-{:.callout}

 [plse]: https://uwplse.org
 [unsat]: https://unsat.org
 [uw]: https://www.cs.washington.edu